Lamar winless no more, leads Ravens to 20-13 win over Titans

 “Our defense was tired of hearing the noise,” Jackson said.
 “And they did what they were supposed to do.”

-”This definitely is going to sting probably in my mind for the rest of this year until we suit back up,” said Henry, who missed two key plays following an 7-yard catch midway through the third quarter after losing a shoe.

-Baltimore also slowed a Tennessee offense that tied for fourth averaging 30.7 points a game and had more offensive yards per game during the season than any team but Kansas City.
+Baltimore smothered a Tennessee offense that tied for fourth averaging 30.7 points a game and had more offensive yards per game during the season than any team but Kansas City.
 The Ravens finished with a 401-209 yards edge in total offense.

-”This may be the best win I’ve ever been associated with …,” said Baltimore coach John Harbaugh, who won a Super Bowl eight years ago and now has eight road playoff victories, surpassing the career mark of Hall of Famer Tom Landry and Tom Coughlin. ”It was a very strong effort.
+“This may be the best win I’ve ever been associated with …,” said Baltimore coach John Harbaugh, who won a Super Bowl eight years ago.
+“It was a very strong effort.
 Our tackling was strong, all the outside backers.
 That kind of physicality.
 We were able to hit him with multiple helmets and take him back.”

 The Titans lost their first home playoff game in 12 years and now have had three of their past eight postseasons ended on their own field by Baltimore.

-”We won the division, hosted a home playoff game,” Titans coach Mike Vrabel said. ”Wasn’t good enough today.
-Our guys competed and battled and came up short.”
+“We won the division, hosted a home playoff game,” Titans coach Mike Vrabel said.
+“Today it wasn’t good enough. … We competed and we battled and we came up short.”

 Tennessee sacked Jackson five times and got an interception.
-But the Titans couldn’t slow Jackson enough after halftime.
+But the Titans settled for a pair of field goals and couldn’t slow Jackson enough after halftime.
 Jackson turned in the sixth 100-yard rushing game by a quarterback in the postseason, and joined Colin Kaepernick with two.

-The Titans took a 10-0 lead with Tannehill tossing a 10-yard TD pass to Pro Bowl wide receiver A.J.
+The Titans took a 10-0 lead by outgaining Baltimore 126-36 in the first quarter, with Tannehill tossing a 10-yard TD pass to Pro Bowl wide receiver A.J.
 Brown.
 Stephen Gostkowski kicked a field goal set up by Malcolm Butler’s interception, his first in the postseason since picking off Russell Wilson in Super Bowl 49 to preserve New England’s win over the Seahawks.

 “We didn’t get rattled,” Jackson said.